tomdavenport/agency/_posts/2016-11-22-facebook-retargeting-ads.md

 ---

-<p class="lead">If someone leaves your website without buying, have you lost them forever?
-Retargeting is a new way to capture those visitors and extra sales, with a stunning impact on marketing ROI.</p>
+<p class="lead">If someone leaves your website without buying, have you lost them forever?</p>
+<p class="lead">Retargeting is a new way to capture those visitors and extra sales, with a stunning impact on marketing ROI.</p>

 We all work to get visitors on our website.
 Some buy, some give us their email... but most of the time those visitors close the tab and move on.